mliew21396/remote-work-u2/week-4/3-group-research-methods/readme.md

 Each person has a challenge to solve.
 This does not need to be done in any order. **BUT the driver test code needs each method in order to work.** If you don't have your group-members' solutions, copy, paste, and modify your tests, comment out the originals.
 Then check it all still works when you get the other solutions.

-Using the [Ruby Docs](http://ruby-doc.org/) find one method you can use on both an array and a hash, and use it on the two structures to complete the goal.
+Using the [Ruby Docs](http://ruby-doc.org/) find methods you can use on arrays and a hashes, and use them to complete each goal.

-You may use other methods as well, and if you find a method that doesn't work on both, but generally works better for the challenge, feel free to refactor your code, but keep the original solution (commented out).

 Once you complete your challenge, Identify and describe the ruby method you implemented.
-Teach your accountability group how to use them.
+Teach your accountability group how to use the methods.

 Each person will be working with the following `Array` and `Hash`:
 ```ruby